Why do households need to take control over their energy bills?

 An energy survey should be considered by property owners who are interested in understanding their heat and power consumption and in making improvements to the energy performance of their building.
 The cost of a BHESCo energy survey is dependent on the size of a property.
 In light of the Coronavirus, we have also reviewed every aspect of our Health and Safety system and work processes.
 Our Energy Saving Team will conduct all surveys wearing full Personal Protective Equipment (PPE), will make use of hand sanitiser, and wherever possible, will complete an energy survey when a property is unoccupied.

-In addition to paid surveys, BHESCo will be partnering with UK Power Networks to offer a free home energy survey and free energy saving measures to 70 households in the Brighton and Hove area.
+In addition to delivering surveys for those who are Able to Pay, BHESCo will be partnering with Brighton & Hove City Council to offer a free home energy survey and free energy saving measures to 70 households in the Brighton and Hove area.
 Our interventions will aim to tackle draughts and damp as well as reducing energy bills for residents.